myrealjay/ecwa-mega-attendance/README.md

-# Ecwa Youth Quiz
+# Ecwa Mega Follow-Up

-This is a Quize App for ECWA Youths
+This is a follow-up application for Ecwa Mega Gbagada